kevin-chalmers/set08103/lectures/lecture21/README.md

 In this lecture we have:

-- Define ethics in the context of IT professionals - looking at applied ethics as they relate to engineering, technology, and business.
+- Defined ethics in the context of IT professionals - looking at applied ethics as they relate to engineering, technology, and business.
 - Described the core principles of engineering ethics - focusing on the three key principles: *Obligation to Society*; *Reporting Misconduct*; and *General Conduct*.
 - Reviewed the ACM Code of Ethics - comparing it to engineering ethics and scoring ourselves against the criteria.
 - Given examples of Code of Conducts - the Student Code of Conduct and the Linux Code of Conduct in particular.